-Her choreographic work, under the name SANDSTROMMOVEMENT, has been funded by the Seattle Office of Arts and Cultural Affairs, as well as by Artsist Trust, and has been presented by organizations such as On the Boards, Velocity Dance Center, Perpich Center for the Arts and Creative Dance Center.
+Her choreographic work, under the name SANDSTROMMOVEMENT, has been funded by the Seattle Office of Arts and Culture, by Artist Trust, as well as by numerous private donors.
+Her work has been presented by organizations such as On the Boards, Seattle Theatre Group, Velocity Dance Center, Perpich Center for the Arts and Creative Dance Center.

-She has created new work through commissions from companies such as Creative Dance Center, Seattle Dance Project, Velocity Dance Center, Stone Productions, Washington Ensemble Theater and Evoke Productions, among others.
+She has created new choreographic work through commissions from organizations such as Seattle Dance Project, Velocity Dance Center, Stone Productions, Washington Ensemble Theater, Creative Dance Center, Evoke Productions and Seattle Theatre Group, among others.

-Over the last 20 years, through Brain Compatible Dance Education, she has taught a variety of dance forms at many schools and studios in Seattle and beyond, including the University of Washington.
+Over the last 25 years, through Brain Compatible Dance Education and Culturally Responsive Teaching, she has taught a variety of dance forms at many schools, private studios and universities in Seattle and beyond, including the University of Washington.

 Ellie is a proud member of the National Dance Education Organization, as well as the Dance Educators Association of Washington.

 By Chase Jarvis